Gannett to spin off publishing arm, take control of Cars.com

-Gannett Co Inc, the publisher of USA Today, said it would spin off its publishing assets and take full ownership of automotive website Cars.com as it bolsters its digital business.
+Gannett Co Inc (GCI.N), the publisher of USA Today, said it would spin off its publishing assets and take full ownership of automotive website Cars.com as it bolsters its digital business.

 Gannett said one company would focus on broadcasting and digital content and the other on publishing after the spinoff, which would be done through a tax-free distribution to Gannett's shareholders.